 On each side of the bridge, you’ll find the Carsija marked, which is loaded to the MAX with rugs, souvenirs, Turkish coffee, scarfs, jewelry, well, anything markedy, really.
 You’ll feel back in time, almost like the Old Town in Sarajevo.

 You probably won’t notice this, but the division between the Old Town is due to the split between the Bosnian and Croatian people who live in Mostar .

 If you begin to notice, you’ll see what resembles a religious competition in the buildings around the city center.
 There are the towering minarets, the Catholic churches, and the gigantic Hollywood cross on one of the hilltops.

 It just goes to show that there’s more to Mostar than bridge diving and cevapi.

 I’ve kind of had a fling with architecture lately.
 Or wait, like, over the last six years.
 This here, this one, that other one, and now a walk down memory lane back to the original half-timbered houses in Denmark that started my love affair?
 I can barely stand it.

-So, in Mostar I threw myself over the Muslibegovic house, which is a super old Ottoman building.
-The house is from the 17th-century, and its furnished with all sorts of items from that period.
+So, in Mostar, I threw myself over the Muslibegovic house, which is a super old Ottoman building.
+The house is from the 17th century, and it’s furnished with all sorts of items from that period.’s furnished with all sorts of items from that period.